cloudflare/chanfana/README.md

 Example path parameter:

-*Notice the parameter key needs to be the same name as in the route path*
+Notice that parameter key needs to be the same name as the route path

 ```ts
 import { OpenAPIRoute, Path, Int, Str } from '@cloudflare/itty-router-openapi'